n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 nigel@Azure:~/helm-training$
 ```

-## If you have created in the wrong folder you can use: rm -r learn-helm-to-deploy-to-AKS -f
+### If you have created in the wrong folder you can use: rm learn-helm-to-deploy-to-AKS --force --recursive

 4. From AZ CLI change directory into the downloaded cloned repo, then list files.